Transportation Corps: History

-Early history

-Civil War
+Background

-During the American Civil War, transportation proved to be an integral part of military logistics through the organization of railroads as a viable and efficient means of military transportation.
-The US Army centralized the management of rail into the United States Military Railroad (USMRR).
+During the Civil War, transportation proved to be an integral part of military logistics through the organization of railroads as a viable and efficient means of military transportation.
+The Army centralized the management of rail into the United States Military Railroad (USMRR).
 The Army Quartermaster purchased eight City-class ironclads on the Mississippi River in February 1862, a full month before the USS Monitor and CSS Virginia set sail.
 City Point, Virginia in 1864 would become the largest port operation in the Western Hemisphere in 1864.

 By 1864, five of the nine divisions in the Quartermaster Department dealt exclusively with transportation.
 The Army Transport Service was one of the divisions that was responsible for land and water transport.
 A substantial number of battles were won because of the field commander's ability to swiftly and effectively move troops and supplies.
 Most wounded soldiers were carried away in a banana-shaped cart called a gondola.

-Spanish–American War

 During the Spanish–American War, the task of mobilizing and deploying a largely volunteer force to Cuba and the Philippines magnified the need for a separate transportation service within the Quartermaster Department.
 Army transporters worked with both the civilian railroads and the maritime industry to pull together a successful intermodal operation.